destuar/CHLA-LLM-Chatbot/README.md

 # CHLA-LLM-Capstone-Project

 This repository contains the code and resources for the Infection & Prevention Control (IPC) Chatbot developed for Children's Hospital Los Angeles (CHLA).
-This chatbot provides instant access to CHLA's IPC policy documentation and references CDC guidance using advanced machine learning models.
+This chatbot provides instant access to CHLA's IPC policy documentation and references CDC guidance using a retrieval-augmented generation (RAG) architecture.

 ## Project Overview